JB395/Bits-to-Target-and-Difficulty/README.md

 There are 125 console commands with some good references for the 112 inherited from bitcoin.
 There are 13 “hidden” commands that are used by developers and won’t show up in the “help” list.

+XXXXX check numbers

 Commands can have required or optional parameters and more numerous parameters are entered in JSON (JavaScript Object Notation) format with escaped double quotes ( \” ) as shown below.

 Common parameters for these commands are Qtum addresses, block hashes, contract addresses, etc. Some of the commands will have an optional parameter “minconf” (minimum confirmations) which allows you to get a response only for a transaction or block that have at least that number of confirmations.

 A quick comment on “accounts”.
 Accounts was an ill-fated way from bitcoin to track balances for what are really UTXO transaction-based values, and “accounts” are deprecated and will be phased out by version 0.17.

-The chain query bitcoin API reference http://chainquery.com/bitcoin-api explains the parameters and gives examples with responses.
-The bitcoin chain query API reverence gives 67 commands, of which 2 are not in Qtum (estimatepriority, getgenerate) and two (gettransaction, walletpassphrase) have an additional parameter for Qtum. (https://bitcoin.org/en/developer-reference#remote-procedure-calls-rpcs
+The chain query bitcoin API reference http://chainquery.com/bitcoin-api explains the parameters and gives examples with responses for the commands inherited from bitcoin.
+The bitcoin chain query API reverence gives 67 commands, of which 2 are not in Qtum (`estimatepriority`, `getgenerate`) and two (`gettransaction`, `walletpassphrase`) have an additional parameter for Qtum.
+See also https://bitcoin.org/en/developer-reference#remote-procedure-calls-rpcs.

 Advanced interfaces to the Qtum Core wallet (full node) can use these “console commands” as RPCs (Remote Procedure Calls) over a dedicated port connection to the node.
 To build an exchange hot wallet or server node for a mobile DAPP (Distributed Application) you can use RPCs, which follow these same console commands.
-The client node offers a JSON-RPC interface over HTTP over sockets to perform various operational functions and to manage the local node.
+The client node offers a JSON-RPC interface over HTTP sockets to perform various operational functions and to manage the local node.

 Here are some command groupings that are useful for various tasks: